fahadiqbal1/fahadiqbal1.github.io/content/now/_index.md

 # What is Fahad up to?

-Currently I am working for BlackRock as a Technical Product Strategist in Washington, DC 🇺🇸
+Currently I am working for BlackRock as a Lead Technical Product Strategist in Washington, DC 🇺🇸